TUHH-ICS/2021-code-convergence-properties-of-fast-quasi-lpv-model-predictive-control/README.md

 This repository contains the simulation code to reproduce the tables and figures presented in

-> C. Hespe and H. Werner, "Convergence Properties of Fast quasi-LPV Model Predictive Control", *60th Conference on Decision and Control*, 2021
+> C. Hespe and H. Werner, "Convergence Properties of Fast quasi-LPV Model Predictive Control," *60th Conference on Decision and Control*.
+IEEE, 2021.

 The code has two main entry points, the scripts `benchmark_adip.m` and `benchmark_unicycle.m`, both in the root directory of this repository.
 They will produce among others the material presented in the paper.